 Getting the bowel and bladder incontinence products you need shouldn’t have to be a hassle.
-Are you looking for incontinence supplies covered by Florida Medicaid?
+Are you looking for incontinence supplies covered by your Florida Medicaid waiver program?
 If so, you have options.
 Find out more below!

 Does Florida Medicaid Cover Incontinence Supplies?

 Yes, Florida Medicaid does cover some incontinence supplies in certain conditions.
 Florida Medicaid waiver recipients may be eligible to receive covered products including:

 - Adult diapers, pull-ups, or briefs for those 21 years of age or older

 - Disposable or washable bed pads or chair pads (underpads)